-This is subclass of TMemoField and is used for text blobs.
+This is subclass of TMemoField and is used for text blobs (see also 8.1.1).
 It is similar to TIBStringField in that it also manages string code pages and provides for automatic transliteration of strings written to the database.